bikeshaving/crank/website/documents/guides/06-special-props-and-tags.md

 }
 ```

 In this example, `memo` is a higher-order component, a function which takes a component and returns a component.
 This wrapper component compares old and new props and yields a `Copy` element if every prop is shallowly equal.
-A `Copy` element can appear anywhere in an element tree to prevent rerenderings, and the only props `Copy` elements take are the `crank-key` and `crank-ref` props, which work as expected.
+A `Copy` element can appear anywhere in an element tree to prevent rerenderings, and the only props `Copy` elements take are the `key` and `ref` props, which work as expected.

 ### Portal
 Sometimes you may want to render into a DOM node which isn’t the current parent element, or even a part of the currently rendered DOM tree.
 You can do this with the `Portal` tag, passing in a DOM node as its `root` prop.
 The Portal’s children will be rendered into the specified root element, just as if Renderer.render was called with the root value as its second argument.